Cogmasters/concord/README.md

 1. Get your bot token and add it to `config.json`, by assigning it to discord's "token" field.
-There are well written instructions from the [discord-irc](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) about how to get your bot token and adding it to a server.
+There are well written instructions from [discord-irc](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) explaining how to get your bot token and adding it to a server.
 2. Build example executables:
    ```bash
    $ make examples